RusteeKuntz/PV056-AutoML-testing-framework/README.md

 | **Random** | Random OD score | seed |
 | **CODB** | CODB | See below |

+**NOTE!**<br/>
+The DCP detector currently causes the processes to hang, so it is advise to use it carefully and check if all files are really created.
+The main process after completion has to be terminated manually.

 #### CODB
 * path to CODB jar file jar_path, must be defined